2020 Call for Papers

 - The third PDF should be a letter on university letterhead from one faculty member certifying that a student wrote the paper.
 All three PDF documents should be attached to the submission form and sent together.
 Separate attachments will not be accepted.

 Papers are limited to 30 double-spaced pages, excluding title page, abstract, figures, tables, and references.
-Papers above this limit that are not completely doubled spaced may not be eligible for the Award and may be returned to authors unreviewed.
+Papers above this limit that are not completely doubled spaced are not be eligible for the Award and will not be reviewed.
 Papers should be prepared according to current edition of the Publication Manual of the American Psychological Association.

 Previous Kenneth E. Clark Student Research Awards